manticoresoftware/manticoresearch/manual/Functions/Searching_and_ranking_functions.md

 ) ORDER BY r DESC LIMIT 10
 ```

-In this example, expression-based ranker will be called for every matched document to compute `WEIGHT()`.
-So it will get called 1,000,000 times.
-But the UDF computation can be postponed until the outer sort.
-And it also will be done for just the top-100 matches by `WEIGHT()`, according to the inner limit.
-So the UDF will only get called 100 times.
-And then the final top-10 matches by UDF value will be selected and returned to the application.
+In this example, the expression-based ranker is called for every matched document to compute `WEIGHT()`, so it gets called 1,000,000 times.
+However, the UDF computation can be postponed until the outer sort, and it will only be performed for the top 100 matches by `WEIGHT()`, according to the inner limit.
+This means the UDF will only be called 100 times.
+Finally, the top 10 matches by UDF value are selected and returned to the application.

-For reference, in the distributed case `PACKEDFACTORS()` data gets sent from the agents to master in a binary format, too.
-This makes it technically feasible to implement additional re-ranking pass (or passes) on the master node, if needed.
+For reference, in a distributed setup, the `PACKEDFACTORS()` data is sent from the agents to the master node in binary format.
+This makes it technically feasible to implement additional re-ranking passes on the master node if needed.

-If used in SQL, but not called from any UDFs, the result of `PACKEDFACTORS()` is simply formatted as plain text, which can be used to manually assess the ranking factors.
+When used in SQL but not called from any UDFs, the result of `PACKEDFACTORS()` is formatted as plain text, which can be used to manually assess the ranking factors.
 Note that this feature is not currently supported by the Manticore API.

 ### REMOVE_REPEATS()